-Emergency Shelter: The Continuum of Care has established "exit to permanent housing" as the performance measure for emergency shelters.
-The emergency shelter funded by ESG funds served 74 households comprised of 256 persons during FY 20-21.
-Of the 42 households who exited the program, 29 (69 percent) exited to a permanent housing destination.
+The Continuum of Care has established "exit to permanent housing" as the performance measure for emergency shelters.
+The emergency shelter funded by ESG funds served 135 households during FY 2021-2022.
+Of the 74 households who exited the program, 21 exited to a permanent housing destination.